 Of course, as in any organisation, differences do arise, and humans make mistakes, however the bedrock of our 28 fundamental beliefs*, based solely on the Bible, anchors us all on common ground and keeps the church united and moving forward as one.

-* The name "Seventh-day Adventist" encompasses the scope of the Bible from the Creation week in Genesis (God rested on the Seventh-day "Sabbath") to the return (Advent) of Jesus in Revelation.
+The name "Seventh-day Adventist" encompasses the scope of the Bible, from the Creation week in Genesis (God rested on the seventh day), to the return (advent) of Jesus in Revelation.